...

 3. Determine The Need For Further Education Or Additional Training

-Although transferable skills can take you far, some careers simply require more education.
-That may be a few online courses, a short certification, or a new degree.
+Although transferable skills can take you far, some positions simply require more formal education.
+That may be taking courses, getting a quick certification, or going to school for a few years.

-For coaching, I had the choice between fast-tracked programs that took place over the course of a few intensive weekends, long-haul programs designed to fit into busy schedules, or self-paced programs.
-The programs I looked at ranged from about $3,000 – $12,000.
+I had the choice between fast-tracked weekend coaching education programs, long-haul programs designed to fit into busy schedules, or self-paced programs.
+They ranged from about $3,000 – $12,000.

-I chose a self-paced online education program designed to be completed in 6-18 months.
-It took me just over 13 months to earn and receive my credential, and I spent just under $6,000 on the program — so pretty much the middle of the road in terms of pacing and price.
+I chose a self-paced online education program.
+It took me just over 13 months to earn my credential, and I spent just under $6,000.

 Educational requirements have real implications for your timeline, budget, and satisfaction with a new career.
-So do your research and find what’s required before committing!
+So do your research and discover the school requirements (if any) before committing!

 Black feminine-presenting person points to something on a laptop screen, as though showing the Black masculine-presenting colleague or student something to pay attention to.
 A larger computer monitor is visible with some code on it.
 In the background, 2 other people work at laptops, indicating a school or group study setting.
 Know what kind of education or training is required for your career change in late 30s.